prebid/prebid.github.io/faq/prebid-mobile-faq.md

 https://github.com/prebid/prebid-mobile-ios/releases
 https://github.com/prebid/prebid-mobile-android/releases

+### How does one update the Prebid Mobile version?

+The best way is to integrate SDK via dependency managers - CocoaPods (iOS) and Maven (Android).
+You can specify the particular version or point the dependency manager to the latest SDK version.
+In the second case, the new version of SDK will be added to the app as soon as released.

 ### If a bug is found in the SDK, what is the process for reporting it?

 Please open a github issue: